pymupdf/PyMuPDF/docs/page.rst

       :arg bool sort: (new in v1.19.1) sort the output by vertical, then horizontal coordinates.
 In many cases, this should suffice to generate a "natural" reading order.
 Has no effect on (X)HTML and XML.
 Output option **"words"** sorts by `(y1, x0)` of the words' bboxes.
 Similar is true for "blocks", "dict", "json", "rawdict", "rawjson": they all are sorted by `(y1, x0)` of the resp. block bbox.
 If specified for "text", then internally "blocks" is used.

+      :arg str,list delimiters: temporarily set characters to function as word delimiters.
+For instance, `delimiters=",.@"` causes word breaks at these characters (in addition to white spaces), and returned word strings will never contain them.
+Valid for `opt="words"` only and only for this execution.
+To permanently set additional delimiters, use :meth:`Tools.set_word_delimiters`.

       :rtype: *str, list, dict*
       :returns: The page's content as a string, a list or a dictionary.
 Refer to the corresponding :ref:`TextPage` method for details.

       .. note::

-        1. You can use this method as a **document conversion tool** from :ref:`any supported document type<Supported_File_Types>` to one of TEXT, HTML, XHTML or XML documents.
+        1. You can use this method as a **document conversion tool** from :ref:`any supported document type<Supported_File_Types>` to TEXT, JSON, HTML, XHTML or XML documents.
         2. The inclusion of text via the *clip* parameter is decided on a by-character level: **(changed in v1.18.2)** a character becomes part of the output, if its bbox is contained in *clip*.
 This **deviates** from the algorithm used in redaction annotations: a character will be **removed if its bbox intersects** any redaction annotation.

    .. index::